cbefus/Eynnyd/docs/source/guide/tutorials/error_handlers.rst

 This function is built to handle errors thrown prior to having a response object (which is why it only takes parameters for the :code:`error_thrown` and the :code:`request`.
 If we threw our error from a :term:`Handler` this code would look exactly the same.
-However, if we threw an error from a response :ref:`Interceptor` then this code would be different (the function would take a third parameter for the response).
+However, if we threw an error from a response :term:`Interceptor` then this code would be different (the function would take a third parameter for the response).

-:ref:`Error Handler`s return responses.
+:term:`Error Handler`\s return responses.
 In this case the response we are going to return is an :code:`UNAUTHORIZED` status with a body of text describing the errors message.

 Associating an Error Type with An Error Handler